serverless/serverless/docs/providers/openwhisk/cli-reference/logs.md

 ## Options

 - `--function` or `-f` The function you want to fetch the logs for. **Required**
-- `--stage` or `-s` The stage you want to view the function logs for.
-If not provided, the plugin will use the default stage listed in `serverless.yml`.
-If that doesn't exist either it'll just fetch the logs from the `dev` stage.
-- `--region` or `-r` The region you want to view the function logs for.
-If not provided, the plugin will use the default region listed in `serverless.yml`.
-If that doesn't exist either it'll just fetch the logs from the `us-east-1` region.
 - `--startTime` A specific unit in time to start fetching logs from (ie: `2010-10-20` or `1469705761`).
 Here's a list of the supported string formats:

 ```bash